 I sought support and built a team of spiritual teachers, holistic health professionals, energy medicine practitioners, and even tapped into my own inner guidance to take back motherhood, my way.

 As my healing journey gained momentum, I confirmed these two things:

 there is not enough support for mothers and

 there is way too much noise out there telling mothers how to mother.

 So I set out to truly embody my belief that our children chose us to be their parents, and that we are the perfect mothers for our children.
 In an act of rebellion, I set out to radically shift my mindset that I was enough, and I learned an entirely new definition of self-care.

 Thus far, my motherhood journey has led me to dive deeply into my soul and reignite my intuition.
 I’ve surrendered into support, moved through fears and anxieties.
 I now show up passionately for this life, because we only do live once (in this lifetime).

-Now I’m dedicating my life to help other mamas like you avoid burn-out and get more out of motherhood.
+Now I’m dedicated to helping other mamas like me avoid burn-out and get more out of motherhood.

 Contact me today to learn how I can support you.